ember-learn/ember-blog/content/handlebars-update.md

 ---

-Handlebars 2.0 was released just a few weeks ago, and since its release we have received many requests to update Ember to allow the use of the latest version.
-Handlebars 2.0 contains a number of changes the list below represents just a few that are likely to affect your Ember application:
+Handlebars 2.0 was released a few weeks ago, and since its release we have received many requests to update Ember to allow the use of the latest version.
+Handlebars 2.0 contains a number of changes the list below represents a few that are likely to affect your Ember application:

 * Precompiler output has changed, which breaks compatibility with prior versions of the